Suplementos para piel y pelo brillante en perros y gatos

 To bathe your dog at home, you'll need a few basic tools to ensure a comfortable and effective experience.
 First, a dog shampoo is essential; choose one that suits your dog's skin and coat type to avoid irritation.
 Additionally, a suitable brush or comb will help to undo knots and tangles before the bath.
 For the bath itself, a shower or hose with a gentle stream is ideal, but you can also use a large container if your dog is small.

-Don't forget to have towels on hand to dry your dog after the bath, and consider using a non-slip mat in the tub or bathing area to prevent your pet from slipping.
+Don't forget to have towels on hand to dry your dog after bathing, and consider using a non-slip mat in the tub or bathing area to prevent your pet from slipping.
 Finally, a dog hair dryer can be helpful in drying the coat efficiently, though be sure to use it on a low setting to avoid causing discomfort.

 If you don't have dog shampoo on hand, you can use a solution of warm water with a little white vinegar to bathe your dog as a temporary alternative.
 Vinegar helps cleanse the skin and coat, and may have mild anti-fungal and antibacterial properties.
 However, be sure to rinse thoroughly to remove any residue.
 Avoid using human products like baby shampoo or regular soaps, as they may be too harsh or cause irritation to your pet's sensitive skin.
 For the most thorough and safest cleaning, try to get a dog-specific shampoo as soon as possible.